tanmaaayyyyy/image-and-videos-sort/README.md

 Undated or corrupted files are safely copied/moved to a fallback folder to prevent any data loss.

+Libraries required:
+os
+shutil
+datetime
+threading
+tkinter
+PIL
+hachoir

-*I am not responible for any data deletion on your side.*
+*The author is not responible for any data loss on your side.*